Murder at the Garden Pond: Thalia dealbata – the (not very) beautiful assassin

 It is with great pleasure I can report that the staff and management of Beth Chatto’s have responded very positively to the issues raised by Thalia, and this summer initiated a regime of removal of the flowering spikes as they start to emerge.
 Their actions and thinking is detailed in a recent blog by Dave Ward: see here.

-They will still be selling the plant, but with a strong advisory note to buyers to follow suit and ensure flowers are removed.
+They may still be selling the plant, but only with a strong advisory note to buyers to follow suit and ensure flowers are removed.
 Let’s hope that other gardens, nurseries, suppliers and industry bodies will take note, and do likewise.